SHI-Labs/VisPer-LM/README.md

 ## Getting Started

->Note: We provide the guide to integrating the embeddding losses from OLA-VLM into any custom MLLM in [Custom_MLLM.md](docs/Custom_MLLM.md)
+>Note: We provide the guide to integrating the embeddding losses from VisPer-LM into any custom MLLM in [Custom_MLLM.md](docs/Custom_MLLM.md)

 ### Training